Fauzi Ayub

 Fauzi Mohammed Ayub (فوزي محمد أيوب), (also Fawzi), (5 October, 1966 – May 2014) was a Lebanese-Canadian who was a member of Hezbollah and arrested in 2002 by the Israeli Defence Forces.
 Two years later he was released to his wife and three children in Lebanon in a prisoner exchange that saw 436 Palestinians and Lebanese released in exchange for Elhanan Tannenbaum and the bodies of three Israeli soldiers abducted four years earlier.

 His arrest brought debate to Canada over whether to declare Hezbollah a "terrorist" organisation, and whether to continue judging its military branch separately from its political and social service branches.

-He was killed in May 2014 while fighting in the Syrian Civil War by a Free Syrian Army ambush in the Battle of Aleppo (2012–2016).
+He was killed in May 2014 while fighting in the Syrian Civil War in an ambush by members of the Free Syrian Army in the city of Aleppo.

 Life

 I saw dead people, women and children.
 It affected me.
 I saw that the miserable ones have to be protected.